snowmannn129/snowmannn129/README.md

 ## **Installation & Usage**

-Right now, RebelSUITE is in active development and doesn’t have a one-click installer.
+Right now, RebelSUITE is in active development and doesn't have a one-click installer.
 However, you can explore each program from source:

 1. **Clone the Repository:**
    ```